SkylineCommunications/dataminer-docs-connectors/connector/doc/2WCOM MPX-2c.md

 ## How to use

-The **General** page displays the system information.
+- The **General** page displays the system information.
-The **Monitoring** page displays the monitoring tables.
+- The **Monitoring** page displays the monitoring tables.
-The **Services** page displays the list of services available in the device and their alarm status.
+- The **Services** page displays the list of services available in the device and their alarm status.
-In **Polling** page is possible to define the polling groups frequency.
+- On the **Polling** page, you can define the polling groups frequency.